Ylianst/MeshCommander/switches.md

 MeshCommander Command Line Switches
 ===================================

-To make Mesh Commander run as a stand-alond tool, you will need NW.js (http://nwjs.io/).
+To make Mesh Commander run as a stand-alone tool, you will need NW.js (http://nwjs.io/).
 It's basically a browser frame that allows web applications to run natively.
 Once you get NW.js installed, open "commander.htm".
 MeshCommander will accept the following command line arguments:

 	-kvmviewonly		Remote desktop will not allow mouse & keyboard input.
 	-host:[hostname]	Directly connect to a target host.
 If user/pass arguments are not provided, Kerberos will be used.